anuraghazra/github-readme-stats/readme.md

 ### Keep your fork up to date

-You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHubs' [Sync Fork button](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHub's [Sync Fork button](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 You can also use the [pull](https://github.com/wei/pull) package created by [@wei](https://github.com/wei) to automate this process.

 ## :sparkling_heart: Support the project